 Alice Waters, Founder of Chez Panisse Restaurant; Founder and President of Edible Schoolyard Project; Vice President of Slow Food International; Author and Activist

-Matthew Wadiak, Chef, Founder and COO, Blue Apron; Advocate for Sustainable Agriculture
+Matthew Wadiak, Co-Founder, Blue Apron; Advocate for Sustainable Agriculture

 Carina Wong, Deputy Director of Education at the Bill and Melinda Gates Foundation

 Kimberly Yorio, Founder and President, YC Media, Strategist and Publicist for cookbook authors, chefs and culinary brands

 Olivier De Schutter, Professor, University of Louvain, Belgium, and Sciences Po, Paris; Member, EAT Scientific Advisory Board; UN Special Rapporteur on the right to food 2008-2014

 Bob Martin, Program Director, Food System Policy Program, Johns Hopkins Center for a Livable Future

 Harold McGee, Author of On Food and Cooking, the Science and Lore of the Kitchen

 Michael Pollan, Author of Omnivore’s Dilemma and Cooked; Professor and Director of Knight Program in Science and Environmental Journalism at UC Berkeley

 Our Sponsors and Partners

 We produce and ship our mobile kitchen + curriculum twice a year, in the spring and fall.
 Programs will be allocated on a "first come, first served" basis.
 To reserve your spot, fill out the form below.
 Questions?
 Contact us at email@example.com.